Wenger expects fans to return for CSKA showdown

-Watch Arsenal v CSKA Moscow LIVE on beIN SPORTS this Friday from 5.05am (AEST)
+Watch Arsenal v CSKA Moscow LIVE on beIN SPORTS this Friday from 7.05am (NZST)

 Empty seats have marked recent Emirates Stadium matches as supporters demonstrate dissatisfaction with a campaign that appears likely to end without qualification for the UEFA Champions League for a second successive season.